what is bartending

 properly serving customers.

-According to the recipe, always mix the drink properly, don’t deviate as it creates inconsistency unless asked by a guest.Clean the counter; it always should have a clean appearance
+Follow the recipe and always mix the drink properly; don’t deviate, as it creates inconsistency unless a guest asks.Clean the counter; it always should have a clean appearance

 Mix the drink above the counter and in full view of the customerClean the glasses and put them where they belong – it saves time